Bangladesh Air Force: Foundation

-The Bangladesh Air Force (BAF) was officially formed on 28 September 1971 during the Bangladesh Liberation War, and consisted of revolting Bengali officers and airmen who defected from the Pakistan Air Force at Dimapur Airport in the Indian state of Nagaland.
+The Bangladesh Air Force (BAF) was officially formed on 28 September 1971 during the Bangladesh Liberation War.
+It consisted of revolting Bengali officers and airmen who defected from the Pakistan Air Force at Dimapur Airport in the Indian state of Nagaland.
 It was launched formally by flying three repaired vintage aircraft on 8 October 1971.
-BAF's initial personnel were around a 1,000 Bengali members of the Pakistan Air Force, who were stationed in East Pakistan at the outbreak of the war and who defected to the Bangladeshi side.
+BAF's initial personnel were around 1,000 Bengali members of the Pakistan Air Force, who were stationed in East Pakistan at the outbreak of the war and who defected to the Bangladeshi side.
 At that time, the embryo of the BAF was formed with less than a hundred officers and around 900 airmen.
 These numbers were gradually strengthened by the slow but steady defection from among the around 3,000 Bengali officers and airmen stationed and grounded in West Pakistan.
-By the first week of December, a total of 700 Bengali officers and airmen had defected from the Western border.
-A significant number of BAF personnel participated in the Ground Warfare roles in the conflict.
-During the war, initially, officers of the BAF attached to the then Bangladesh Government were Chief Representative to Chakulia Guerrilla Training Camp Squadron Leader M. Hamidullah Khan, Group Captain A. K. Khandekar, DCOS Army(Liaison) later Sub-Sector Commander and as Commander - Sector 11, Flight Lieutenant Liaqat as Battalion Adjutant, Flying Officer Rouf, Flying Officer Ashraf and Flight Sergeant Shafiqullah as company commanders.
-Squadron Leader Sadruddin Hossain, Squadron Leader Wahidur Rahim, Squadron Leader Nurul Qader, Squadron Leader Shamsur Rahman and Squadron Leader Ataur Rahman as sub sector company commanders.
-Squadron Leader Khademul Bashar participated in the war as Commander-Sector 6.
+By the first week of December, a total of 700 Bengali officers and airmen had defected from the western border.
+A significant number of BAF personnel participated in the ground warfare roles in the conflict.
+During the war, initially, officers of the BAF attached to the then Bangladesh Government were Chief Representative to Chakulia Guerrilla Training Camp Squadron Leader M. Hamidullah Khan, Group Captain A. K. Khandker, DCOS Army (Liaison) later Sub-Sector Commander and as Commander - Sector 11, Flight Lieutenant Liaqat as Battalion Adjutant, Flying Officer Rouf, Flying Officer Ashraf, and Flight Sergeant Shafiqullah as company commanders.
+Squadron Leader Sadruddin Hossain, Squadron Leader Wahidur Rahim, Squadron Leader Nurul Qader, Squadron Leader Shamsur Rahman, and Squadron Leader Ataur Rahman as sub sector company commanders.
+Wing Commander Khademul Bashar participated in the war as Commander-Sector 6.